-D. Uncorrelated.
+Uncorrelated.

-TWR to date: 6.7%.
-TWR 12 Months: -16.1%.
-Percent Chg 3 Months: 7.9%.

-Uncorrelated portfolios making up the composite return shown on the line above are shown in the charts below.
+TWR 12 Months: 2.9%.
+Percent Chg 3 Months: -1.6%.
+Uncorrelated portfolios making up the composite return shown on the line above are shown in the

 The Gold/Silver portfolio, other Commodities and the International portfolio are intended to be relatively uncorrelated or independent of the primary U.S. market - not that they always perform that way as one can best see in the charts.
-The International portfolio (4.0% allocation) is positioned for longer-term returns stimulated in emerging markets by mobile phones, fintech and the accelerated online economic transactions.
+The International portfolio (3.6% allocation) is positioned for longer-term returns stimulated in emerging markets by mobile phones, fintech and accelerated online economic transactions.